woven-baker/test-cpp/module1/04_memory-and-error-handling/04_01_references-and-pointers/04_01_references-and-pointers.en.md

 int* int_ptr;
 ```

-It's important to note that the pointer does not automatically point to a valid memory address.
-You need to explicitly assign the address of a variable to the pointer.
-You can use the address-of operator `&` to get the memory address of a variable.
+A pointer does not automatically point to a valid memory address.
+You need to explicitly assign the address of a variable to a pointer.
+To do this, you can use the address-of operator `&`:

 ```cpp
 int number = 42;